 It is clear that the current legal framework is neither particularly well adapted to tackle the new ways of work nor to accommodate the legitimate needs of all parties in the employment relationship.

-, our International HR team will focus on how the COVID-19 crisis has expedited the transition to more flexible work forms and explore the challenges and opportunities which these developments present for the business community.
+In this Lexology-hosted webinar, our International HR team will focus on how the COVID-19 crisis has expedited the transition to more flexible work forms and explore the challenges and opportunities which these developments present for the business community.
 More specifically, we will look at homeworking and flexible work.
 From the vantage point of the Belgian legal framework and EU law (regulations and case law), we will offer some comparative guidance across neighbouring EU jurisdictions, to then present some future trends on the new world of work.